 When heading to the Expo, give yourself some time to be there.
-Getting your number and race shirt should be quick, but there is usually a lot of fun little things for your to see or do there.
+Getting your bib and race shirt should be quick, but there is usually a lot of fun little things for you to see or do there.
 A race pacer booth will be set up so that you can speak with race pacers to talk about strategy to meet your desired goal time.
 I was able to confirm with NYRR that you will be able to pick up a “race pace” bracelet at the expo to help you keep pace with your desired goal time.
 These are several different bracelets each with a different goal time.
 The bracelet then tells you the mile splits you will need to hit in order to run that bracelet’s goal target time.
 Among other things to do at the expo is look for your name on the wall of runners, take some pictures or do some shopping from the racks of merchandise they are sure to have!
-The official race dear gear sponsor New Balance will be on hand with some giveaways as well!
+The official race day gear sponsor New Balance will be on hand and sometimes you can score some free giveaways!
 Whatever it is, just give yourself some time at the Expo!
 You won’t regret it!

 If you can’t fit some time in to get to Expo yourself, there is an option to send someone as your proxy to get your bib.
 That involves having your proxy bring a copy of your photo ID, with your name matching the name attached to the bib.
 Your proxy should also have a copy of your race day confirmation form.
 Your race day confirmation form can be found by logging into your NYRR account.
+This will be available a couple of weeks before the race so don’t panic about having that yet!
 While this is an option, you will miss all of the fun at the expo!

 Know Your Transportation To The Start Line!

 This is the first year that the course will start in Brooklyn and end in Manhattan.
 As such you will have to plan out your traveling plans in order to get to the starting line on time!
-The race is on a Sunday morning which means New York City subways will be operating with less trains than they usually do on Sunday mornings.
+The race is on a Sunday morning which means New York City subways will be operating with less trains than they usually do during the week.
+Further, the NYC MTA has a tendency of doing a lot of track work on weekends.
 This means give yourself lots of commuting time if you will be riding the subways to the race that morning.
-Recently New York Road Runners Club released a detailed diagram of Prospect Park and where runners will need to go to enter the starting corrals.
+Last year, New York Road Runners Club released a detailed diagram of Prospect Park and where runners will need to go to enter the starting corrals.
 Based on that diagram below, it looks like the Q, 4 & 5 trains are the preferred subways to take the start of the race.
 One important thing to note, even though it is advertised that the race will start in Grand Army Plaza, runners will have to enter the corrals on the other side of the park over by Flatbush Avenue & Empire Blvd.
 Make note of that and make sure you travel to the right location!
 Traveling to the Grand Army Plaza station will only make you walk all the way around to the start of the corrals.

 Diagram of the starting line for the United NYC half!